ChordPro/chordpro/docs/content/Using-ChordPro.md

 Prints the final configuration (after processing all system, user and other config files) to standard output, and exits.

 The final configuration is not commented.
 Sorry.
+In fact, it may not work at all.

+### print-template-config

+`--print-template-config`

+Prints a simplified template configuration to standard output, and exits.
+The configuration is commented to explain its contents.

+The config contains most of the ChordPro configuration items, all commented out.
+It is easy to get started with configuring ChordPro by enabling and modifyng just a few items at a time.

 ### sysconfig